rpmuller/ePubs/WesternPhilosophy.md

 mothers' tears he restored them.
 That night Peter and Paul appeared to him and said that Pope Sylvester was hiding in a cave on Soracte, and would cure him.
-He went to Soracte, where the "universal Pope*' told him Peter and Paul were apostles, not gods, showed him portraits which he recognized from his vision, and admitted it before all his "satraps."
+He went to Soracte, where the "universal Pope" told him Peter and Paul were apostles, not gods, showed him portraits which he recognized from his vision, and admitted it before all his "satraps."
 Pope Sylvester thereupon assigned him a period of penance in a hair shirt; then he baptized